 Carbon Footprint Reduction

-A website can have a bigger carbon footprint than you might think, and there are relatively easy actions that can be taken to eliminate tonnes (literally) of CO2 emissions generated by your website.
-Reducing the image bytes transferred and stored, while at the same time maintaining the visual quality of the image by using ImageEngine is one of these actions.
+A website can have a bigger carbon footprint than you might think, and relatively easy actions can be taken to eliminate tonnes (literally) of CO2 emissions generated by your website.
+Reducing the image bytes transferred and stored while simultaneously maintaining the image's visual quality by using ImageEngine is one of these actions.

 Comments